-- The Inspector General of each agency conduct periodic assessments of the agency purchase card or convenience check programs to identify and analyze risks of illegal, improper, or erroneous purchases and payments in order to develop a plan for using such risk assessments to determine the scope, frequency, and number of periodic audits of purchase card or convenience check transactions.
-The IG reports to the Director of the Office of Management and Budget on the implementation of recommendations made to the head of the executive agency to address findings of any analysis or audit of purchase card and convenience check transactions or programs for compilation and transmission by the Director to Congress and the Comptroller General. - The IG of each executive agency with more than \$10,000,000 in travel card spending conduct periodic audits or reviews of travel card programs to analyze risks of illegal, improper, or erroneous purchases and payments.
-Findings of the audits along with recommendations are to be reported to the executive agency, OMB, and Congress. - Each head of an executive agency with more than \$10 million in purchase card spending annually, and each agency's Inspector General, submit a semiannual report on violations or other actions to the OMB.
+- The IG of each agency conduct periodic assessments of the agency purchase card or convenience check programs to identify and analyze risks of illegal, improper, or erroneous purchases and payments in order to develop a plan for using such risk assessments to determine the scope, frequency, and number of periodic audits of purchase card or convenience check transactions.
+The IG reports to the Director of OMB on the implementation of recommendations made to the head of the executive agency to address findings of any analysis or audit of purchase card and convenience check transactions or programs for compilation and transmission by the Director to Congress and the Comptroller General. - The IG of each executive agency with more than \$10,000,000 in travel card spending conduct periodic audits or reviews of travel card programs to analyze risks of illegal, improper, or erroneous purchases and payments.
+Findings of the audits along with recommendations are to be reported to the executive agency, OMB, and Congress. - Each head of an executive agency with more than \$10 million in purchase card spending annually, and each agency's IG, submit a semiannual report on violations or other actions to the OMB.

 The GSA SmartPay2 program provides charge cards to U.S. government agencies/departments and tribal governments, through master contracts negotiated with major national banks.
-There are currently over 560 agencies/organizations holding over 3 million cards participating in the program, which has spending of \$28.5 billion annually on roughly 91.7 million transactions.
+There are currently over 560 agencies/organizations holding over 3 million cards participating in the program, which has spending of \$28.6 billion annually on roughly 93 million transactions.